Hwasong-11A: Mass production

-Usage during Russian invasion of Ukraine
+Russian use in Ukraine

-The missile was highly likely used during the Russian invasion of Ukraine.
+The Hwasong-11A has been identified to be used since at least December 2023 by Russian forces and possibly, one of North Korean missile units for a time, during the Russo-Ukrainian war.
 An unknown number of North Korean ballistic missiles were transferred to Russia in October 2023, according to declassified US intelligence informations.
 Based on debris left by Russian attacks on Ukrainian targets on 30 December 2023, the ring housing the control vanes have been identified as the characteristics of Hwasong-11A and Hwasong-11B missiles.
 The barometer on the missile was found to have a Hangul character, and various parts of the missile were stamped with the possible factory name.

-According to the Conflict Armament Research, 75% of components in the guidance control system for the Hwasong-11A fired at Kharkiv are based on American parts.
+According to the Conflict Armament Research (CAR), 75% of components in the guidance control system for the Hwasong-11A fired at Kharkiv are based on American parts.
 They also indicated that some of the missiles were newly produced.

 During the Kharkiv strikes of 2 January 2024, Ukrainian authorities noted that the missiles used were of North Korean origin, noting that the shape and design were different than that of Iskander missiles.
 On 29 April 2024, the UNSC confirmed that the munitions used during the strike were that of Hwasong-11A missiles.

 On 7 May 2024, Ukrainian sources reported that the missiles have a high failure rate.
 According to these officials, half of the North Korean missiles lost their programmed trajectories and exploded in the air.
-In February 2025, it was also reported the Hwasong-11A has been used in Ukraine, with an improved CEP of 50-100 m.
+In August 2024, the CAR documented the debris of four additional North Korean ballistic missiles that landed in Ukraine.
+These debris, retrieved in Bila Tserkva, Vitrova Balka and Rozhivka, were identified as debris from North Korean missiles, likely from Hwasong-11A.
+In December 2024, during an interview, Ukrainian military official Andrii Cherniak claimed that Russia had used around 60 Hwasong-11A missiles in their attacks against Ukraine.